 The DWS is proceeding with the planning of the Mzimvubu Water Project, which entails the development of a multipurpose dam (the Ntabelanga) to supply new irrigation development, and the Laleni Dam for hydropower generation.
 The project will also provide domestic and industrial water requirements in the Eastern Cape.
+The Department is proceeding with the planning of the Mzimvubu Water Project, which entails the development of a multipurpose dam (the Ntabelanga) to supply new irrigation development, and the Laleni Dam for hydropower generation.
+The project will also provide domestic and industrial water requirements in the Eastern Cape.

 The department has initiated the raising of the Tzaneen Dam and construction of the new N'wamitwa Dam for the Groot Letaba River Water Development Project in Limpopo.
-The total estimated cost of the project is R4,2 billion with a projected completion date of 2019.